Skip to main content

 For example, if you and a friend worked together in a pet grooming business and you made a $10,000 profit each month, and each of you took home $5,000 of the profit, you and your friend have a partnership even if you did not intend to make one.

 The business partners do have some personal liability for the debts of the partnership.
-Meaning that if the business owes a debt, all the partners are responsible to repay the debt, and that means the partners may even have to use their personal assets to repay debt that the business owes.
+This means that if the business owes a debt, all the partners are responsible to repay the debt, even having to use their personal assets to repay debt.

-This contrasts to the liability that members of a limited liability company (LLC) could face because members of an LLC enjoy limited personal liability making it unlikely that members' personal assets are on the line to pay company debts.
+This contrasts to the liability that members of a limited liability company (LLC) could face because members of an LLC enjoy limited personal liability.
+This makes it unlikely that members’ personal assets are on the line to pay company debts.

 Similarly, depending on the structure of the partnership, some liability protection may be available.
-In a limited liability partnership, a limited partner has, well, "limited" liability for the debts and actions of the partnership.
-A limited partner will not risk personal liability for the actions of another business partner or other business activities.
-This type of business relationship may seem advantageous to many owners.
+In a limited partnership, limited partners have limited liability.
+Depending on the state, in a limited liability partnership, all partners may have limited liability for the debts and actions of the partnership.
+These types of business relationship may seem advantageous to many owners.

 What Should You Consider When the Partnership Ends